They may be small, but they're easy to work

 starts in lined-up with the back edge of the solder pad.
 Let the remainder of

-the tinned portion hang off the front toward you.
-Or, you can either pre-cut the
+the tinned portion hang off the side of the solder pad.
+Or, you can pre-cut the

 wire so that the tinned portion is no wider than the solder pad.
 It's up to you.

-Follow the soldering procedure we covered in detail in the Wiring Tips section
+Follow the soldering procedure we covered in detail in the Using the

 of the Magnet Wire, making sure to minimize the time your iron spends on the